jasongaylord/JasonGaylord.com/pages/events.md

 permalink: /upcoming-tech-events/
 ---

 As I find out about events, I'll post about them here.
-If you have an event you'd like me to list, be sure to send me a message on Twitter at [@jgaylord](http://jasong.us/eUDX9v) or on LinkedIn at [linkedin.com/in/jasongaylord](http://jasong.us/linkedin).
+If you have an event you'd like me to list, be sure to send me a message on Twitter at [@jgaylord](http://jasong.us/eUDX9v), message on LinkedIn at [linkedin.com/in/jasongaylord](http://jasong.us/linkedin), or submit a pull request of this page by visiting [GitHub](https://jasong.us/39JIVEO).

 ## 2021